bearsunday/bearsunday.github.io/manuals/1.0/en/application.md

  * `hal`  HAL Application
  * `prod` Production

- You can also use a combination of the built-in context and your own custom contexts.
+ You can also use a combination of these built-in contexts and add your own custom contexts.

  * `app` is the default application context.
  * `api` modifies page resources to an **app resource** by default.
 Also any web root access (`GET /`) that is usually mapped to `page://self/` will is re-mapped to `app://self/`.
  * `cli-app` represents a console application.
 If you set the context to `prod-hal-api-app` your application will run as an API application in production mode using the [HAL](http://stateless.co/hal_specification.html) media type.

-Each application context (cli, app etc) corresponds to a module.
+Each application context (cli, app etc) represents a module.
-For example the `cli` context relates to `CliModule`, then binds all of the DI and AOP bindings that is needed for a console application.
+For example the `cli` context relates to a `CliModule`, then binds all of the DI and AOP bindings that is needed for a console application.

-The value of context wil be only used when generating an object graph.
+The values of each context will be only used when generating an object graph.
-It is not recommend for your application code and library to change its behavior by referring to the context.
+It is not recommended for your application code and libraries to change their behaviour based on the context.
-Instead, it should be changed by **the code depend on interface** and **the changes of dependency by the context**.
+Instead, the behavior should only change through **code that is dependent on an interface** and **changes of dependencies by context**.